WDDCP/commcare-wddcp/README.md

 # commcare-wddcp
 *Forked from https://github.com/dimagi/commcare-hq*

+This is the GitHub repository for WDDCP, comprising an installation of CommCare HQ forked from [https://github.com/dimagi/commcare-hq](https://github.com/dimagi/commcare-hq).

 <br>

 ## Workflow and branch structure

+Branch **commcare-wddcp:wddcp** is the main branch for WDDCP, and releases will be made from here.
+This branch is protected, so all Pull Requests must be approved by a repository owner.

-Branch **commcare-wddcp:dimagi** will be kept up to date with dimagi/commcare-hq https://github.com/dimagi/commcare-hq by repository owners.
+Branch **commcare-wddcp:dimagi** will be kept up to date with **dimagi:commcare-hq:master** by repository owners.
 It is locked against Pull Requests, as the only route into it should be by merging from upstream.
-NB: These merges should all be fast-forward, and if they're not then something has gone wrong.
+NB: These merges should all be fast-forward: if they're not then something has gone wrong.

-Branch **commcare-wddcp:wddcp** is the default branch for commcare-wddcp, and releases will be made from here.
-We aim to take updates from upstream (**dimagi/commcare-hq:master**) as soon as practical, limited by available development time, and conflicts with out changes.
-Upstream changes should be checked out into a new branch for testing, then
+We aim to take updates from upstream (**dimagi/commcare-hq:master**) into **commcare-wddcp:wddcp** as soon as practical, limited by available development time, and conflicts with our changes.
+Upstream changes should be checked out into a new branch for testing before being incorporated.

-Branch **commcare-wddcp:wddcp** is protected, therefore all Pull Requests must be approved by a repository owner.
-It is preferred that Pull Requests are up-to-date with :wddcp.

-(Branch **commcare-wddcp:master** has been removed to avoid confusion)
+(Branch **commcare-wddcp:master** has been removed to avoid confusion (ha), as it would otherwise be unclear whether commcare-wddcp:master tracked dimagi:master or was the main branch for the WDDCP.)

 ## Contributions to commcare-wddcp
 Contributors to commcare-wddcp should fork the core WDDCP repo (https://github.com/WDDCP/commcare-wddcp), and should make sure their WIP branches are kept up-to-date with branch **commcare-wddcp:wddcp**.